he9lin/faye_tracking/README.md

 # FayeTracking

-Faye extensions for tracking user subscriptions, i.e. can be used for checking if a user is online.
+A Faye extension for tracking user subscriptions, i.e. can be used for checking if a user is online.

 ## Prerequisites